nubenetes/awesome-kubernetes/docs/gitops.md

 - [FluxCD, ArgoCD or Jenkins X: Which Is the Right GitOps Tool for You?](https://blog.container-solutions.com/fluxcd-argocd-or-jenkins-x-which-is-the-right-gitops-tool-for-you)
 - [slideshare: GitOps, Jenkins X & Future of CI/CD](https://slideshare.net/rakutentech/gitops-jenkins-x-future-of-cicd)
 - [kubesandclouds.com: Werf: Fully customizable GitOps](https://kubesandclouds.com/index.php/2020/09/01/werf-gitops/)
+- [searchitoperations.techtarget.com: GitOps pros grapple with Kubernetes configuration management.
+GitOps users seek ideal Kubernetes config tool 🌟](https://searchitoperations.techtarget.com/news/252492459/GitOps-pros-grapple-with-Kubernetes-configuration-management) Configuration management challenges GitOps early adopters, especially at large enterprises with millions of lines of Kubernetes YAML to manage.
+Ultimately, the industry hasn't found an ideal approach to Kubernetes configuration management, especially for GitOps.
+	- [Tanka](https://tanka.dev/tutorial/jsonnet) a utility that blends Helm charts with Jsonnet, which combines the deployment speed and ubiquity of Helm charts with the more granular customizability supported by Jsonnet.

 ### Flux.
 The GitOps Operator for Kubernetes
 - [Flux](https://fluxcd.io/) The GitOps operator for Kubernetes